-Our second stop was Stratford-upon-Avon, a medieval market town in England’s West Midlands, and is famously known as the birthplace of William Shakespeare.
-The River Avon runs right through the town and there were quaint shops and teahouses everywhere.
-We headed to the Royal Shakespeare theatre to try to buy theatre tickets for that evening.
-We were in luck, and managed to score 4 tickets to see “The Tempest.”
-We were thrilled to have that opportunity, and hurried back to our hotel to freshen up, and hit one of the local pubs for some supper.The next day we woke up, had a full-English breakfast and headed to our next stop, Bath.
-Bath is a town situated in the countryside of southwest England, and is known for its natural hot springs, 18th-century Georgian architecture, and the Roman Baths.
-The Roman Baths were constructed around 70 A.D. as a grand bathing and socializing complex.
-It is now one of the most preserved Roman remains in the world.
-Julian wanted to bring his swimmers and take a dip in them, but alas this is not allowed now.
-We instead picked up an audio guide and listened to fascinating commentary as we slowly made our way around the site.
-After our tour, we were able to take a sip of the spa water in the Pump Room, which is included in the admission price.
-This water contains 42 minerals, and is believed to have healing powers… this is a unique opportunity to get a real taste (literally!) of Roman Bath.
+Our second stop was Stratford-upon-Avon, a medieval town filled with quaint shops and teahouses in the West Midlands.
+It’s famously known as the birthplace of William Shakespeare and the River Avon runs through the center of town.
+We headed to the Royal Shakespeare Theatre to buy theatre tickets for that evening and we were in luck.
+We managed to score 4 tickets to see ‘The Tempest.’
+We hurried back to our hotel to freshen up, and hit one of the local pubs for supper.The pubs are lovely places to eat, especially for families.
+They are very reasonably priced, and serve local delights all day such as fish and chips, steak pie and chips, or a Ploughman’s lunch.
+Of course pub food is traditionally washed down with a cold Scrumpy Cider or Marston’s Pedigree on tap.

+The Roman Baths were built around 70 A.D. as a grand bathing and socializing complex.
+It’s now one of the most preserved Roman remains in the world.
+Julian wanted to bring his swimmers and take a dip, but alas this is now not allowed.
+We picked up an audio guide and listened to fascinating commentary as we slowly walked around the site.
+After our tour, we were able to take a sip of the spa water in the Pump Room.
+This water contains 42 minerals, and is believed to have healing powers.
+This is a unique opportunity to get a real taste (quite literally) of the Roman Baths.

 It’s also a hot debate in Bristol whether the graffiti is art or vandalism.
 What do you think?
-We walked around checking out the street art, and made our way to Gloucester Road, where we ate some amazing Jamaican food in the local restaurant Rice and Things.
+We walked around checking out street art, and made our way to Gloucester Road, where we ate amazing Jamaican food in the local restaurant Rice and Things.

-In the meantime, travel as much as you can, as far as you can, as long as you can.
+Travel as much as you can, as far as you can, as long as you can.
 Life is not meant to be lived in one place!